Trimley St Mary School Behaviour Policy

 A separate policy covers the procedure for managing allegations against staff.
-School staff will be pastorally supported when such allegations are deemed to be malicious.
+School staff will be pastorally supported during the process of investigation and LADO involvement.

 At Trimley St Mary the behaviours of all children are managed in open spaces, which in themselves can be used as quiet calm down positive places for individual children to use should they need to.
 Individual rooms are not used for isolation/ seclusion purposes.